microsoft/vscode-docs/docs/setup/mac.md

 If VS Code doesn't update once it restarts, it might be set under quarantine by macOS.
 Follow the steps in this [issue](https://github.com/microsoft/vscode/issues/7426#issuecomment-425093469) for resolution.

-### Does VS Code run on Mac M1 machines?
+### Does VS Code run on Apple Silicon machines?

-Yes, VS Code supports macOS ARM64 builds that can run on Macs with the Apple M1 chip.
+Yes, VS Code supports macOS ARM64 builds that can run on Macs with the Apple Silicon chipsets.
 You can install the Universal build, which includes both Intel and Apple Silicon builds, or one of the platform specific builds.